hantswilliams/book-healthinformatics-datascience-python/getting_started.md

 `quarto preview` will open the browser with the rendered html file.

 ### adding live code:
 `quarto add r-wasm/quarto-live` will add the live code feature to the markdown file.
+This should be performed in the 'book' folder of the project.

 - then can change _quarto.yaml to:
 ```yaml